TNoohi/GettingAndCleaningCourseProject/README.md

 	All_Data (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function

-4.Extracts only the measurements on the mean and standard deviation for each measurement
+4. Extracts only the measurements on the mean and standard deviation for each measurement

 	subSetData (10299 rows, 88 columns) is created by subsetting All_Data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement

 5. Uses descriptive activity names to name the activities in the data set

 	- Entire numbers in code column of the subSetData replaced with corresponding activity taken from second column of the activities variable

-- Appropriately labels the data set with descriptive variable names
+6. Appropriately labels the data set with descriptive variable names

 		1 . code column in subSetData renamed into activities